Condor - Hanan Pacha Guardian

 Mismatched Emotional Needs

 Mature souls need emotional depth as a baseline requirement of any meaningful relationship.
-Young souls find that level of emotional processing exhausting or beside the point.
+Young souls find that level of emotional examination exhausting or beside the point.
 Young souls need social momentum and forward movement – problems to solve, goals to pursue.
 Mature souls find constant external momentum hollow.
 Neither need is wrong.
 They are simply oriented in opposite directions.

 Conflicting Social Orientations